December train strikes: Everything you need to know

 Will Eurostar be affected?

 No, trains will continue to run as normal between London St Pancras International and Paris, Brussels and Amsterdam.
-But connecting journeys could be difficult on strike days.
+But connecting journeys will be difficult on strike days.

 Is there any other trouble ahead?